 Cancers Treated with Brachytherapy

 As an internal radiation treatment, brachytherapy can be used for a variety of tumors.
 The procedure is commonly used to treat prostate and gynecologic cancers such as cervical, uterine (endometrial), and vaginal.
-For a complete guide on Prostate Cancer, download our eBook.
+For a complete guide on Charlotte prostate cancer treatment, download our eBook.
 Other cancers treated with brachytherapy include:

 What to Expect During Brachytherapy Treatment